ananyan/ananyan.github.io/_projects/07designingforemergingtech.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jrJ6WAsjsq0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Perception - Computer Vision (using Google Cloud Vision on RasPi)
+## Perception: Computer Vision (using Google Cloud Vision on RasPi)
 ### **Starbucks Steve: a gesture-based coffee counter assistant**
 <img src="/images/DET/Steve.jpg" alt = "StarbucksSteve" style="position:relative" >

-Steve is a smart coffee assistant that helps customers make decisions about their drinks.
+Steve is a smart coffee assistant that was intended to help customers make decisions about their drinks.
-Upon perceiving a customer, Steven will prompt a series of binary choice questions such as flavor, caffeine, or milk choices.
+Upon perceiving a customer, Steve prompts a series of binary questions to guide the customer to choose aspects of their drink such as flavor, caffeine, or milk.
-Users interact with Steve with hand gestures like pointing left or right.
-Steve responds by shaking his left or right “arms”, and gives feedback on both the LCD screen and through a speaker.
-Designed in a shape that resembles a real Starbucks coffee cup, we hope Steve could help users make beverage choices more easily!
+Users interact with Steve by pointing left or right.
+Steve confirms the choice by lifting his left or right “arms” to mirror the user's gesture.
+He also gives feedback through display on the LCD screen and through a speaker.
+Designed in a shape that resembles a real Starbucks coffee cup, we hope Steve can help users make beverage choices more easily!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Soylf5HEnM0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Robots - Mobility (using Husqvarna Automower)
+## Robots: Mobility (using Husqvarna Automower)
 ### **HohohoBot**
 <img src="/images/DET/Hohohobot.png" alt = "HohohoBot" style="position:relative" >